l2and/qmk_firmware/users/rand/README.md

 Tired of copying and pasting the same macros and tap dances for all my keymaps.
 Utilizing user keymaps functionality.
 See: https://docs.qmk.fm/#/feature_userspace

+* (WIP) modifying original settings to work in Pop_OS
+* (WIP) still using default qwerty keymap, but wih dvorak selected in the settings.
+As such, shortcuts are modified to send the correct keystrokes using the default qwerty qmk base, but with dvorak selected in settings

 **Taken and modified from [ninjonas](https://github.com/qmk/qmk_firmware/tree/master/users/ninjonas)**

 ## [rand.c](rand.c)